TheFuturoHouse.com | Latest Site News & Updates

 While not unusual the photos do highlight a couple of interesting changes that have been made to the Futuro.

-In oudosti's photo we see what appears to be a solar panel on top of the Futuro.
-Contrast this with the photo on the right taken during my 2014 visit to the Futuro.
+photo we see what appears to be a solar panel on top of the Futuro.
+Contrast this with the second photo taken during our 2014 visit to the Futuro.
 Though difficult to tell it looks like the solar panel is mounted in front of the existing "vane" structure.
 Perhaps Kyösti uses solar or wind depending on the time of year or perhaps now both are being generated from atop the Futuro